Mirpur, Azad Kashmir: British Dominion

+On 1st of April 1847 Captain James Abbott, who was demarcating the Punjab-Kashmir boundary after the First Anglo-Sikh War, noted in his journal "Marched to Meerpoor.
+As the boundary between Lahore and Jumboo for many miles is the stream of the river Jelum, no boundary pillars are requisite during that extent of limit.
+I am therefore hastening to the point at which the boundary quits the Jelum".
+He noted that there was no need to erect boundary pillars as the River Jhelum formed the boundary along that stretch land.

+The following day, Abbott noted, "Boundary pillars in earth are now set up from the Ravi to the Jelum, about two-thirds of the entire line of frontier between the States."

-During the modern period of the Dogra principality, a British dominion, the thriving river trade diminished due to the construction of railway lines from Bombay and Karachi into the interior of the Punjab.
-Moving goods by modern rail lines was both cheaper and quicker, and hundreds of Mirpuri boatmen found themselves out of a job.
+During the modern period of the Dogra principality, a British dominion, the thriving river trade diminished due to colonial construction of railway lines from Bombay and Karachi into the interior of the Sindh and Punjab.

 Independence and War

-The city was part of the princely state of Jammu and Kashmir led by Maharaja Hari Singh, which chose to remain independent after the Partition of India.
-During the Indo-Pakistani War of 1947–1948 Mirpur was captured by the tribal forces on 25 November 1947 and became part of Azad Kashmir.
-It was the central location of the Mirpur Massacre in November 1947.
+After the Partition of India, the city was part of the princely state of Jammu and Kashmir led by Maharaja Hari Singh, which chose to remain independent.
+During the Indo-Pakistani War of 1947–1948, Mirpur was captured by the local rebels and tribal forces.
+Local intervention on 25 November 1947 contributed to it becoming part of Azad Kashmir.